Mughal-e-Azam: Legacy

 Mughal-e-Azam ranks on the lists of top Indian films, including the 2002 British Film Institute poll of Top 10 Indian Films, and Anupama Chopra's 2009 list The Best Bollywood Films.
 It is also included in IBN Live's 2013 list of the "100 greatest Indian films of all time".
 Rotten Tomatoes has sampled 10 reviewers and judged 91% of them to be positive, with an average rating of 7.9 out of 10.
 It was named the greatest Bollywood film of all time by a poll celebrating 100 years of Indian cinema by British Asian weekly newspaper Eastern Eye in July 2013.
-It belongs to a small collection of films including Kismet (1943), Mother India (1957), Sholay (1975), and Hum Aapke Hain Koun..!
-(1994), that are watched repeatedly throughout India and are viewed as definitive Hindi films of cultural significance.
+It belongs to a small collection of films including Kismet (1943), Mother India (1957), Sholay (1975), Hum Aapke Hain Koun..!
+(1994) and Gadar: Ek Prem Katha (2001), that are watched repeatedly throughout India and are viewed as definitive Hindi films of cultural significance.
 Books and documentaries made about the film include Shakil Warsi's Mughal-E-Azam – An Epic of Eternal Love, published by Rupa in 2009.